Constructive analysis of the Navier-Stokes equation: Main theorem

 Then we may represent the solution of (\ref{Navlerayrrhol*++0}) in terms of the fundamental solution $\Gamma^l$ of the equation (\ref{fundvr0}) and get

 The first term of this representation can be estimated using the maximum principle for the corresponding equation without source term.
 The second term can be estimated (and becomes small) if $\rho_lC_r$ becomes small (independently of the number $l$).
-Finally we have to ensure that the 'higher order corrections' of the functions $ v^{r,\rho,0,l}_i,~1\leq i\leq n$, i.e., the functional series $\sum_{k=1}^{\infty}\delta\mathbf{v}^{r,\rho,k,l}$ which we have to add in order to compute the function $\mathbf{v}^{r,\rho,l}$ from its linear approximation $\mathbf{v}^{r,\rho,0,l}$, becomes small.
+Finally we have to ensure that the 'series of higher order corrections' of the functions $ v^{r,\rho,0,l}_i,~1\leq i\leq n$, i.e., the functional series $\sum_{k=1}^{\infty}\delta\mathbf{v}^{r,\rho,k,l}$ which we have to add in order to compute the function $\mathbf{v}^{r,\rho,l}$ from its linear approximation $\mathbf{v}^{r,\rho,0,l}$, becomes small if $\rho_l$ is small enough.

-We prove \begin{thm} Given any dimension $n$ and a viscosity constant $\nu >0$ let $\mathbf{h}$ satisfy (\ref{hHs}) for any $s\in {\mathbb R}$.
+We shall prove \begin{thm} Given any dimension $n$ and a viscosity constant $\nu >0$ let $\mathbf{h}$ satisfy (\ref{hHs}) for any $s\in {\mathbb R}$.
 Then there is a global classical solution

 to the Navier-Stokes equation system (\ref{nav}), (\ref{navdiv}), (\ref{navinit}) which satisfies